anujdeshpande/marvell-iot.github.io/docs/Readme.md

 ```

+### Eclipse IDE

+You can find instructions for [setting up Eclipse here](./eclipse/).
+Eclipse C/C++ IDE is great tool for which we have support in the EZ-Connect IDE.
+Although it is not necessary to use it to build applications, it's a great resource if you are getting started.

 ## Building the SDK and Applications

 The following command builds the entire SDK including all the libraries and sample applications: